tytydraco/yessleep/out/Broken_by_the_night.md

 But here, in this parallel universe, the upside-down — all is gone.
 Even the ghost and me.

-There is a mysterious trait of sleep drugs called kindling, that makes it’s harder to withdraw a second time.
-Love is one of those drugs.
+There is an uncanny trait of sleep drugs called kindling, which makes it harder to withdraw the second time.
+Love is one of those.

 Coming up on the anniversary of the first night that started all the sleepless ones to follow, I keep thinking back to this time last year… healthy and strong, chemical-free, soundly sover, my world in motion, a new moon rising, criss-crossing shimmering sea-waves, embarking on what I thought was becoming — like a lightening strike — the brightest chapter of my life.
 I’d always heard, “From the brightest day, comes the darkest night.”